ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 * **Parameters:**
   - source: List of plies to insert at new position.
   - target: Position to insert plies.
 Can be modeling group or sequence entity.
-  - option: Where to insert: after\`(default), \`before, or end (for SequenceEntity targets) keep (for ModelingGroup targets).
+  - option: Where to insert.
+For SequenceEntity targets, valid options: after\`(default), \`before, and end.
+For ModelingGroup targets, valid option iskeep.
-      - after: Paste right after the target.
+      - after: Paste right after the target (default).
       - before: Paste right before the target.
       - end: Paste at the end of the ModelingGroup containing target.
-      - keep: Keep the previous global_ply_nr (only works for move, and when target is a ModelingGroup).
+      - keep: Keep the previous global_ply_nr (only works for move and when target is a ModelingGroup).

 <a id="compolyx.ModelingGroup.serialize"></a>